lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 For example, the **Earth** is (roughly) a closed system, since it receives energy from the Sun (insolation) and radiates thermal energy back out to space, but the mass transfers (atmospheric gas escape, space dust infall, mass defect from radioactivity) are negligible (sources: [here](https://mynasadata.larc.nasa.gov/basic-page/systems-thinking-about-earth-system#:~:text=Earth%20is%20mostly%20a%20closed%20system) and [here](https://en.wikipedia.org/wiki/Earth_mass#Variation)).

 The biosphere, and life itself (such as a cell) is an open system, and one in a highly non-equilibrium state, using free energy inputs to maximally generate entropy in the surroundings while maintaining a low-entropy internal state.
-The concept of [**exergy**](https://en.wikipedia.org/wiki/Exergy) is useful in quantifying the potential of an open system to do useful work and reduce its entropy.
-The exergy content of an energy source is the maximum useful work that can be extracted reversibly from it, and the exergy of a system is given by
+The concept of [**exergy**](https://en.wikipedia.org/wiki/Exergy) is useful in quantifying the potential of a closed or open system to do useful work and reduce its internal entropy.
+The exergy content of an energy source is the maximum useful work that can be extracted reversibly from it while rejecting heat to the surroundings, and the exergy of a system is given by

 $$ B = H - T_0 S $$